 Scholarly communication

-Developing models and tools to empower the scholarly community regain control over academic publishing
+Developing models and tools to promote scholarly-governed academic publishing

 Exercise, Brain and Cognition